Front Man (Squid Game): Squid Game season 2

-In the Six-Legged Pentathlon, In-ho teams with Gi-hun, Park Jung-bae, Kang Dae-ho and Kim Jun-hee.
+In the Six-Legged Pentathlon, In-ho and Im Jeong-dae with the O Team finds out that the next game wasn't Dalgona.
+As Jeong-dae continues to make false remakrs, In-ho steps in to defend Gi-hun.
+Afterwards, In-ho teams with Gi-hun, Park Jung-bae, Kang Dae-ho and Kim Jun-hee.
 When it is his turn to throw the spinning top in the Six-Legged Pentathlon, In-ho, who is left-handed, purposely wastes the team's time by using his right hand but still manages to gain their trust.
 After the game, In-ho introduces himself to his team under the pseudonym "Oh Young-il".
 "Oh" (오) can be used to represent "zero".
 "Young" (영) can also mean "zero" and "Il" (일) can mean "one".
 Therefore, "Oh Young Il" literally translates to "Oh Zero One" or "001", forming a pun for the pseudonym "Player 001" and hinting at In-ho's true identity as a fake player.
 After they return back to the Dormitory, In-ho is seen with Jung-bae and Dae-ho confronting Thanos and Nam-gyu the second time and both stare at each other and Thanos leaves, sparing Myung-gi again.
+During the next vote, In-ho tries to convince people to vote to leave using Kim Young-mi's plea as his advantage, but Jeong-dae argues with him and uses the O Team as his own advantage.
+The players vote to continue the games and In-ho stares at Gi-hun.

-In the third game (Mingle), In-ho kills a player via snapping their neck in order to save himself and Park Jung-bae / Player 390, Gi-hun's best friend.
-During the next vote, In-ho tries to convince people to vote to leave, but they vote to continue the games.
+In the third game (Mingle), after they survived the first round Cho Hyun-ju's team, In-ho is seen staring at Gi-hun, who looks at the eliminated players being shot before being interrupted by Seon-nyeo.
+The last round, In-ho kills a player via snapping their neck in order to save himself and Park Jung-bae.
+A fight breaks out in the bathroom, causing Thanos's death and more conflict with the X Team and the O Team.

 Gi-hun realizes that there will be a fight that night and hatches a plan that leaves In-ho perplexed.
 Gi-hun wants his group to start a rebellion to end the games.
-In-ho initially opposes the idea, saying it's too risky and suggests they should instead attack the O voters first.
-Gi-hun suggests they hide under the beds as the lights turn off, allowing the O-voters to murder the other sleeping X players to maintain the ruse and keep the plan hidden.
+In-ho initially opposes the idea, saying it's too risky and suggests they should instead attack the O Team first.
+Gi-hun suggests they hide under the beds as the lights turn off, allowing the O Team to murder the other sleeping X Team, to maintain the ruse and keep the plan hidden.
 This leads In-ho to subtly smile while stating that Gi-hun is essentially sacrificing human lives for the greater good, and he agrees to help with the rebellion.